polygl0ts/writeups/tuctf18/AESential Lesson/README.md

 block 1, block 2, block 3
 `t+"}"+cccc....cccc, "aa" + flag[0:30], flag[31]+"}"+ccccccccccccc`

-Then we will just have to test all possible  ascci character for `t` and compare the ciphertexts of the block 1 and the block 3 if they are equals.
+Then we will just have to test all possible  ascii characters for `t` and compare the ciphertexts of the block 1 and the block 3 if they are equals.

-Afterward we iterate over the next unknown character.
+Afterward we iterate to the next unknown character.

 The code below implement this attack
 ```